 While you’re at it, click on these sites to see how they have presented your press release.
 Check to see if they’ve provided a link to your site as well, which would drive traffic in your direction.

-You shouldn’t just compare your numbers to your goals, but to your competitor’s numbers.
+You shouldn’t just compare your numbers to your past campaigns, but to your competitor’s numbers.
 Part of your brand’s mission is to be a leader in your niche, so a press release isn’t successful unless it pushes you ahead.

 Check out how often your competitor’s press releases show up on search engines and get coverage from news outlets.
 See how their brand fares on social media.
 Use these numbers as a guide, whether it’s a goal to reach and surpass, or numbers to stay ahead of.